AdaCore/gnatstudio/docs/users_guide/extending.rst

 Assigning a new shortcut to an action causes the following:

-* All actions and menus currently associated with key aree no longer be executed when the key is pressed.
+* All actions and menus currently associated with key are no longer executed when the key is pressed.

 * All key shortcuts defined for this action are replaced by the new one;